ToniWonKanobi/theoveranalyzed.net/posts/2015/2/14/using-multimarkdown-and-html-to-publish-to-squarespace.md

 ### Update

 Since writing this post, I have switched from Byword to MultiMarkdown Composer for my text editor.
-I also no longer use `Code blocks` for my content -- I am using `Markdown blocks` instead.
+I also no longer use `Code blocks` for my content---I am using `Markdown blocks` instead.
 I just paste the raw HTML parsed from MultiMarkdown Composer into a `Markdown block`, just like I was doing previously with `Code blocks`.
 Because editing content in `Code blocks` required a desktop browser, I was stuck waiting until I could get to my MacBook before fixing a typo I noticed after publishing.
 Using the `Markdown blocks` allows me to edit posts on the go from the Squarespace iOS [Blog][apple] app.
 See my [post][theoveranalyzed 4] for details.

 </div>

 [^ci]: These steps are arguably the hardest part of implementing Bigfoot footnotes.
-Most early bloggers are like myself -- they don't know *any* HTML.
+Most early bloggers are like myself---they don't know *any* HTML.
 They don't know any JavaScript, either.
 [^nb]: That is, in actuality, the entire purpose of Markdown: easy parsing to HTML.
 [^lw]: I really do try to keep things brief.
 [^to]:Turns Out™ that standard-Markdown, what Squarespace supports, does *not* support footnotes natively.
 Dumb.